 There will be some overlap in content.
-But there is definitely extra information about different mordants and binders, dye blankets and iron blankets, additional ways to fold bundles, and methods of combining eco-printing and shibori techniques on both wool and cotton.
-If you want to broaden your repertoire for cotton eco-printing, or if you are the type of person who learns best from watching something demonstrated, this ecourse will be useful for you.
+But there is a lot of extra information about different mordants and binders, dye blankets and iron blankets, additional ways to fold bundles, and methods of combining eco-printing and shibori techniques on both wool and cotton.
+So if you would like to broaden your skills at eco-printing on cotton, or if you are the type of person who learns best from watching something demonstrated, this ecourse will be useful for you.

 Do I have to complete the ecourse within the 6 weeks?

 No, you will have continual access to the course material for as long as this ecourse exists, so you can work through it at your own pace.